What’s inside this article: 8 tips for parents or caregivers to help their children manage transitions – big or small – more easily.

 “First, (non-preferred), then, (preferred activity)”

-The first-then statement is like a contract with your child.
+The first-then statement is like a contract between you and your child.
 Doing the “then” is contingent upon completing the “first”.

 Here are some examples of first-then statements: